M61 Vulcan: Ammunition

 Practically no powered rotary cannon is supplied with sufficient ammunition for a full minute of firing, due to its weight (at 6,000 rpm, the projectiles alone would represent a mass of about 600 kg for one minute of firing; and by including the brass shell, filling and primer the weight is slightly double that at 1225 kg).
 In order to avoid using the 600 to 1,000 rounds carried by aircraft all at once, a burst controller is generally used to limit the number of rounds fired at each trigger pull.
 Bursts of from two or three up to 40 or 50 can be selected.
 The size of the airframe and available internal space limits the size of the ammunition drum and thus limits the ammunition capacity.
 When vehicle-mounted, the only limiting factor is the vehicle's safe carry weight, so commensurately larger ammo storage is available.

 Until the late 1980s, the M61 primarily used the M50 series of ammunition in various types, typically firing a 3.5 oz projectile at a muzzle velocity of about 3380 ft/s.
 A variety of armor-piercing incendiary (API), high-explosive incendiary (HEI), and training rounds are available.

-The new PGU-28/B round was developed in the mid-1980s.
+A new PGU-28/B round was developed in the mid-1980s.
 It is a semi-armor-piercing high-explosive incendiary (SAPHEI) round, providing improvements in range, accuracy, and power over the preceding M56A3 HEI round.
 The PGU-28/B is a "low-drag" round designed to reduce in-flight drag and deceleration, and has a slightly increased muzzle velocity of 3450 ft/s.
 However, the PGU-28/B has not been without problems.
 A 2000 USAF safety report noted 24 premature detonation mishaps (causing serious damage in many cases) in 12 years with the SAPHEI round, compared to only two such mishaps in the entire recorded history of the M56 round.
-The report estimated that the current PGU-28/B had a potential failure rate 80 times higher than USAF standards permit.
+The report estimated that the PGU-28/B had a potential failure rate 80 times higher than USAF standards permit.
 Due to safety issues, it was limited to emergency wartime use in 2000.

-The main types of combat rounds and their main characteristics are listed in the table below.
+The main types of combat rounds and their main characteristics are listed in the table: